kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 In order to pass the information from the pod to the virt-launcher application, the following step are to be taken:
 - Create a generic annotation for passing information from the pod manifest to the application that runs in it.
 This annotation is using the downward api to make it available to the application.
-- Given the `networks-status` annotation, process the content and compose structure that contains a 1:1 mapping between a (VMI) network from it and the device PCI address.
+- Given the `network-status` annotation, process the content and compose structure that contains a 1:1 mapping between a (VMI) network from it and the device PCI address.
 This data is added to the generic annotation from earlier.
 - Once the virt-launcher application requires this network-to-pci information, it can read the content.
 - In the context of SR-IOV, virt-launcher will use this data when creating the domain for the first time and when hotplug-ing the devices.

 1. virt-controller creates `virt-metadata` annotation that will hold generic information about the pod that we want to expose to the virt-launcher pod user.

-2. Given the `networks-status` annotation, process the content and compose 1:1 mapping between a (VMI) network from it and the device PCI address information and add it to `virt-metadata` annotation.
+2. Given the `network-status` annotation, process the content and compose 1:1 mapping between a (VMI) network from it and the device PCI address information and add it to `virt-metadata` annotation.
    For example:
 ```yaml
 kubevirt.io/virt-metadata: |-